 Issue 1.)
-Timescales for 862MHz) Issue 2.)
-ITU-RR Footnotes DE Up to now no detailed decisions have been made in view of the spectrum usages of 790 to 862 MHz band.
-The switch over from analogue TV to DVB-T was characterised by an enormous amount of efforts in terms of intense frequency planning, investments for establishing and adjusting networks as well as for logistic and advertising.
-In Germany the step by step regional implementation proved itself to be a recipe for success.
-Up to now no concrete political decisions have been made in regard to the 790 to 862 MHz band.
-Germany had already been included in the corresponding footnote before the WRC-07.
+Timescales for availability of the e 800 MHz band (790 to 862MHz) Issue 2.)
+ITU-RR Footnotes recipe for success.
 While in the first regions to switch over a period of up to nine months was planned for simulcast, the time period was reduced for further DVB-T implementations, and finally hard switch over were made without any simulcasts.
 In comparison to the analogue digital conversion of terrestrial TV the change over between DVB-T and DVB-T2 is expected to be far less complicated, because there is no direct need for coordination and frequency or antenna adjustments.
 Furthermore synergy effects are expected because of the downwards compatibility of the new DVB-T2 receiver generation, so that during the introduction of the new standard, DVB-T2-capable receivers will already be in the market place at an early stage.
 It is important to say, that the conversion of the DVB-T networks to DVB-T2 is of a great flexibility for the broadcasters, since there is no need to request new frequency assignments according to the German Telecommunications Act (TKG).
-In Germany individual MPEG-4 trials are already conducted.
-In one case a "new" additional regional DVB-T multiplex using MPEG-4 (with added value, no simulcast) is intended to